 Starting with the pros…

-Like I briefly mentioned above, the setup was fairly easy.
-This was my first aquarium and I was able to figure it out.
+As I briefly mentioned above, the setup was fairly easy.
+This was my first aquarium and I was able to figure it out without any issues.

-How the heck are you gonna sell a lid you need to remove every single time you feed your fish, WITHOUT A HANDLE.
+How the heck are you gonna sell a lid you need to remove every day to feed your fish, WITHOUT A HANDLE.